We're now live! Signup now

 if (session && session.fresh) {

-// update the session cookie
+// refreshed session, update the cookie

 const sessionCookie = lucia.createSessionCookie(session.id)